 - Shortest Focal length to aperture ratio.
-This has been a key discriminant as we are always trying to maximize the collecting area to detect weak fluxes, but with relatively severe restrictions on length (and diameter) imposed by available space vehicles. - For resolved sources, the shorter focal length concentrates a given spatial element of surface brightness onto a smaller detector area, hence gives a better signal to noise ratio against the non-X-ray detector background.
+This has been a key discriminant as we are always trying to maximize the collecting area to detect weak fluxes, but with relatively severe restrictions on diameter (and length) imposed by available space vehicles. - For resolved sources, the shorter focal length concentrates a given spatial element of surface brightness onto a smaller detector area, hence gives a better signal to noise ratio against the non-X-ray detector background.
+(BUT, puts greater demand on having a detector with very small spatial resolution in order to sample the image.